Skip to Content

 Experienced Counsel for Injured Workers in CA

 At Alvandi Law Group, our experienced workers’ comp attorneys take pride in defending the rights of hardworking employees throughout Southern California.
-With over half a billion recovered in settlements for our clients, you can count on our trusted firm to safeguard your rights and pursue the justice you rightfully deserve after a workplace accident, injury, or illness.
+With over a billion recovered in settlements for our clients, you can count on our trusted firm to safeguard your rights and pursue the justice you rightfully deserve after a workplace accident, injury, or illness.
 Reach out to our dedicated legal team today to consult with a qualified workers’ comp lawyer in the Golden State.

 Injured in the workplace?
 Our dedicated attorneys can fight for the maximum compensation you deserve.
 Call (800) 980-6905 to request a consultation.